apache/fluss/website/docs/dev/ide-setup.md

 6. Under "Formatting Actions", select "Optimize imports" and "Reformat file".
 7. Under "File Path Inclusions", add an entry for `.*\.java` to avoid formatting other file types.

-You can also format the whole project via Maven by using `mvn spotless:apply`.
+You can also format the whole project via Maven by using `./mvnw spotless:apply`.

 #### Checkstyle For Java